veronhoxha/duplicate-datasets/weekly_meetings/TO_DO_PLAN_TO_FOLLOW.md

 - [ ]  Filename comparison on image names.
 - [ ]  Image dimensions comparison.
 - [ ]  File size of images comparison.
-- [ ]  Identify datasets that have been resized or compressed.

 **Pixel-by-Pixel Comparison**

-- [ ]  Determine if duplicates are exact copies or if modifications have been made.
+- [ ]  Determine if duplicates are exact copies or if modifications have been made (identify datasets that have been resized or compressed).

 **Hashing Techniques**